cbaca/graphics_in_c/README.md

 - [Particles: a webgl demo application by google](view-source:https://www.khronos.org/registry/webgl/sdk/demos/google/particles/)
 - [Graphics Programming Black Book by Michael Abrash](https://github.com/mcmihai/GPBB)

-*Home workspace*:
+### Home workspace:
 - 4.7.2-1-ARCH x86_64 GNU/Linux
 - Intel(R) Core(TM) i5-2320 CPU @ 3.00GHz (sandybridge)

-*Current state*:
+### Current state:
 - Successfully drawing a 2D rectangle with colors and texture from png
 - reading and storing keyboard input successfully
 - matrix math is chaos
 - I can't figure out how to make this damn README display correctly

-*Goals*:
+### Goals:
-1. use a world coordinate system that is much wider than NVC.
+- use a world coordinate system that is much wider than NVC.
-2. create texture-mapped geometry to represent the ground - using a quad.
+- create texture-mapped geometry to represent the ground - using a quad.
-3. use a single cube object to create ALL models.
+- use a single cube object to create ALL models.
-4. use instance transformations to translate, scale and rotate all objects.
+- use instance transformations to translate, scale and rotate all objects.
-5. make at least ONE building have a different color on every side.
+- make at least ONE building have a different color on every side.
-6. use two program objects (two shader programs?): one for textured objects and one for non-textured objects.
+- use two program objects (two shader programs?): one for textured objects, and one for non-textured objects.
-7. place a windmill in the scene: will have different colors for each face for each part, using a minimum of 5 instances of cube objects.
+- place a windmill in the scene: will have different colors for each face for each part, using a minimum of 5 instances of cube objects.
-8. provide keyboard controls: must be scales to make navigation easy for the user
+- provide keyboard controls: must be scales to make navigation easy for the user
-- w key: toggle windmill blade rotation.
+    - *w key: toggle windmill blade rotation.*
-- y key: toggle windmill spin about the yaw axis.
+    - *y key: toggle windmill spin about the yaw axis.*
-- left/right: change direction of view about the yaw axis.
+    - *left/right: change direction of view about the yaw axis.*
-- up/down: move the user forward/backward along the axis of view.
+    - *up/down: move the user forward/backward along the axis of view.*
-9. use perspective projection.
+    - *use perspective projection.*
 - don't forget to enable hidden surface removal and clear the depth buffer.

-*Todo*:
+### Todo:
 - make a damn windmill
 - generate first 3D cube
 - math/inversion